-- 14.1.Regardless of provision if a young person has an EHCP/statement the secondary school must ensure that the young person has had an annual review which from year 9 (age 13/14) includes discussion and actions that prepare the young person for adulthood.
+- 14.1.For all types of provision if a young person has an EHCP the secondary school must ensure that the young person has had an annual review, which from year 9 (age 13/14) includes discussion and actions that prepare the young person for adulthood.
 These include: - 1.
 Further education and/or employment what you might want to study, what type of job you might like and how to get it. - 2.
 Independent living how to make you as independent as possible as you become an adult, including where you would like to live and travel training - 3.
 Participating in society, including having friends and supportive relationships, and participating in, and contributing to, the local community. - 4.
-Being as healthy as possible in adult life - 14.2.
+Being as healthy as possible in adult life.
+(For all young people 14+ with learning disabilities this should include the option to take up an annual health check) - 14.2.
 Preparation activities should include planning for the development of life skills such as travel training, coping with 6th form or college, household skills and developing community links as appropriate. - 14.3.
-Good practice suggests that it is appropriate for the school to ensure that every young person has a curriculum vitae prepared with them which they are able to take forward with them into future training, education or employment.
+Good practice suggests that it is appropriate for the school to ensure that every young person has a curriculum vitae prepared with them that they are able to take forward with them into future training, education or employment.
 This should include subjects studied, grades and references from teachers and/or other professionals who have worked closely with the young person.